How to Grow Tomatoes

 area, pruning could hamper fruit production as having extra foliage

 Also, some may not want to prune any suckers as they can produce

-more tomatoes, thus pruning can cut down on the amount of tomatoes your
+more tomatoes.
+Pruning usually cuts down on the amount of tomatoes that your

 plant will produce.